stressed woman staring at a pregnancy test

 ‘I had an abortion when I was 18, just a few months into my first year at university.
 I was inexperienced, and after having sex for the first time, I didn’t know much about contraception.
 We didn’t use protection, and I didn’t realize I should have taken a morning-after pill.
 Three weeks later, I started feeling sick—nauseous and weak.
 I went to the university clinic and found out I was pregnant.

 I was devastated.
 Everything felt like it was falling apart.
-I went back to my hostel, trying to sleep, but I couldn’t stop thinking about what to do next.
-I knew one thing for sure: I wasn’t ready to be a mother.
+I returned to my hostel, trying to sleep, but I couldn’t stop thinking about what to do next.
+I knew one thing: I wasn’t ready to be a mother.
 I wanted to focus on my studies, and I wasn’t mentally prepared for motherhood.
 So, I called my best friend and told her everything.
 I told her I needed an abortion.

 Her response was everything I needed.
 She was supportive, non-judgmental, and reassuring.
 She asked me to meet her at our favorite restaurant—a place where we usually chatted about school, boys, and life.
 She created a comfortable environment, ordered my favorite food, and made me feel at ease so I could share what was happening.
 She listened, and I felt heard and understood.
 The words that stuck with me were, ‘I’m going to help you get through this.’